SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 The greeter led them into the back of the restaurant, into a closed off section through a weighted red curtain.
 He showed them to their private booth, opening its own privacy curtain before the two mares entered in.

 The greeter said, "Here are your menus," as he levitated two menus onto the table.
-"You're waiter will be with you shortly," he said before he left, closing the curtain.
+"Your waiter will be with you shortly," he said before he left, closing the curtain.

 Rarity picked up her menu and started looking around.

 She was about to ask Pinkie what she was thinking of getting when the lights dimmed real low.
-Looking up, she found the culprit, Pinkie was playing around with the dimmer switch.
+Looking up, she found the culprit, Pinkie, was playing around with the dimmer switch.

 Rarity's initial reaction was to chastise her for fooling around, but she stopped herself.